silversurfer63/partner-solutions/oracle-infa/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* Provision an Oracle Autonomous Database (ADB)and an Informatica Secure Agent.
+* Install and Configure an Informatica Secure Agent.
 * Setup the necessary environment to allow a user to build an Informatica mapping that will allow for the transformation of data using an ADB instance.
 * Load data from an Oracle Object Storage bucket into a ADB.
 * Transform data by combining data from a number of tables and columns in ADB into a format needed for analytics using Informatica Data Integration.